emberjs/rfcs/text/0615-autotracking-memoization.md

-Provides a low-level primitive for memoizing the result of a function based on autotracking, allowing users to create their own reactive systems that can respond to changes in autotracked state
+Provides a low-level primitive for memoizing the result of a function based on autotracking, allowing users to create their own reactive systems that can respond to changes in autotracked state.

 ```js
 import { tracked } from '@glimmer/tracking';